-Serving on the Board since 2012, Mr. Edward C. Kress is the Corporate Director, Brookfield Group.
+Serving on the Board since 2012, Mr. Edward C. Kress is a Corporate Director with the Brookfield Group.
 Prior to joining Brookfield, Mr. Kress was with Ernst & Young LLP.
-Mr. Kress also serves as a Director of Willmington Capital Management, Partners Value Fund and Morguard Real Estate Investment Trust.
+He is a former Director of Willmington Capital Management and Morguard Real Estate Investment Trust.

 Mr. Kress serves on the Finance Committee.

-Serving on the Board since 2015, Mr. Harold (Hank) Latner is the Deputy Chairman of Shiplake Properties.
-The company is a Canadian based developer and manager of residential and commercial real estate.
-He is also a Director of the Board for Falls Management Company and a Trustee of the New Museum in New York City.
+Serving on the Board since 2015, Mr. Harold (Hank) Latner is the Deputy Chairman of Shiplake Properties Limited.
+The company is a Canadian based developer and manager of commercial real estate.
+He is also a Trustee of the New Museum in New York City.

-Hank has an MBA from the Ivey Business School at Western University and a BA (Hons) in Architecture from University of Toronto.
+Mr. Latner has an MSt (Cantab), an MBA from the Ivey Business School and a BA (Hons) in Architecture from University of Toronto.

 Mr. Latner is a Board Champion of the Transplant Campaign.

 Serving on the Board since 1996, Mr. Jim Leech is Chancellor Emeritus of Queen’s University and Senior Advisor with McKinsey & Company.
-He retired in 2014 as President and Chief Executive Officer, Ontario Teachers’ Pension Plan, Canada’s largest single profession pension plan representing 330,000 active and retired teachers in Ontario.
-During his business career, he led large public companies operating and investing in the financial services, real estate and energy industries, as well as start-up technology businesses.
+He retired in 2014, after a 45 year military and business career, as President and Chief Executive Officer, Ontario Teachers’ Pension Plan, Canada’s largest single profession pension plan representing 303,000 active and retired teachers in Ontario.
+During his business career, he has led large public companies operating and investing in the financial services, real estate and energy industries, as well as start-up technology businesses.

-Mr. Leech is on the board of Historica Canada, the Chair of Advisory Board of the Institute for Sustainable Finance, the former Chair of the MasterCard Foundation, a founding Board member of Right to Play International, and the former Honorary Colonel of 32 Signal Regiment, Canadian Armed Forces.
+Mr. Leech is a founding Board member of Right to Play International.
+He recently retired as the Chair of the Mastercard Foundation and as Honorary Colonel of 32 Signal Regiment, Canadian Armed Forces.
 He is a graduate of the Institute of Corporate Directors and ICD Governance College.

-In 2012, Mr. Leech was awarded the Queen’s Diamond Jubilee medal in recognition of his work with the True Patriot Love Foundation; in 2014 was invested as a Member of the Order of Canada for his contributions as an innovator in pension management, for his writings on the subject of retirement funding, and for his community involvement; and in 2019 was awarded the Order of Ontario for his work as a pioneer in pension management, philanthropic leadership and non-partisan public service.
+In 2012, Mr. Leech was awarded the Queen’s Diamond Jubilee medal in recognition of his work with the True Patriot Love Foundation, in 2014 was invested as a Member of the Order of Canada for his contributions as an innovator in pension management, for his writings on the subject of retirement funding, and for his community involvement and in 2020 was awarded the Order of Ontario.

-Mr. Leech Chair Emeritus of the Board of Directors.
-He serves on the Foundation’s Investment Committee and is Chair of the Nominating & Governance Committee.
+Mr. Leech is Chair Emeritus of the Board of Directors.
+He has served as the Chair of the Foundation’s Investment Committee and is currently Chair of the Nominating & Governance Committee.

 Marc J. Lipton